top of page

 Consumers concern of food supply chain.

 In recent years, consumers have become increasingly conscious of the origins of their food.
-They want to know where it comes from, how it was grown, and whether it aligns with their ethical values.
-They are asking questions like, Is this food sustainably sourced?
-Is it free from harmful chemicals?
-Is the farm behind it practicing ethical labor standards?
-With growing concerns over environmental impact, food safety, and social responsibility, consumers are seeking transparency from the brands they support.
-They want to understand what their food is made from, how it is produced, and who is involved in every step of its journey from farm to table.
+They want to know where it comes from, how it was grown and whether it aligns with their ethical values.
+They are asking questions like, ‘Is this food sustainably sourced?’, "Is it free from harmful chemicals?”, “Is the farm behind it practicing ethical labor standards?”.
+With growing concerns over environmental impact, food safety and social responsibility, consumers are increasingly demanding transparency not just from the brands they support but from all businesses.
+They want to understand what their food is made from, how it is produced and who is involved in every step of its journey from farm to table.

 But what is traceability and why does it matter?
 Traceability refers to the ability to track and trace the journey of a product throughout the entire supply chain.
 In the context of food, it involves documenting every stage a product goes through, from its origin on the farm to its final destination on the consumer's plate.
-Traceability is more than just a buzzword — it’s a critical tool for ensuring food safety, ethical sourcing, and sustainability.
+Traceability is more than just a buzzword — it’s a critical tool for ensuring food safety, ethical sourcing and sustainability.

 The benefits of traceability are numerous: